meker12/commerce-channels.en/help/amazon-sales-channel/about-amazon-sales-channel.md

 ## Catalog feed management

-With [!DNL Amazon Sales Channel], you can:
+With the [!DNL Amazon sales channel], you can:

 - Import your existing Amazon listings (products) and match to existing or create products in your [!DNL Commerce] catalog.